pecheylauren02/mp2-supervillain-personality-quiz/README.md

      - have the option of retaking the quiz if I don't like the result
      - learn more about why I was matched with a specific SuperVillain at the end of the quiz
      - sign up quickly and easily
-     - log in using the same login details quickly and easily
+     - log in using the same log in details quickly and easily
      - navigate easily between pages

 - User Story 2: As a :